Trump also cannot stop Netanyahu: Israel maintains attacks on Lebanon and bombs a hospital

 No hay anuncios

-The weariness at the White House seems palpable.
-As revealed early this morning by the American media outlet Axios, Trump told Netanyahu that he is crazy for continuing the attacks on Lebanon and accused him of being an "ungrateful" person, reminding him that he helped him avoid going to prison with the White House's support in his corruption trial.
-According to the Axios source, Trump told him: "You are a fucking crazy person.
-You would be in prison if it weren't for me.
+The weariness in the White House seems palpable.
+As revealed early this morning by the US media outlet Axios, Trump told Netanyahu that he is crazy for continuing attacks on Lebanon and accused him of being an "ungrateful" person, reminding him that he helped him avoid going to prison with White House support in his corruption trial.
+According to the Axios source, Trump told him: "You are a crazy son of a bitch.
+You'd be in jail if it weren't for me.
 I'm saving your ass.
 Everyone hates you.
 Everyone hates Israel for what you're doing."
-Another source claimed that Trump is "fed up" and that at one point in the conversation he asked the Israeli prime minister: "What the hell are you doing?"
+Another source claimed that Trump is "fed up" and at one point in the conversation asked the Israeli Prime Minister: "What the hell are you doing?"

 Cargando